-The NSW Government is investing $6.7 billion over four years to deliver more than 190 new and upgraded schools to support communities across NSW.
-In addition, a record $1.3 billion is being spent on school maintenance over five years.
-As part of this program, SINSW delivered a number of schools for the start of the 2020 school year, which involved the planning and delivery of a range of community engagement initiatives to support back-to-school activities.
-While balancing this, SINSW is also managing a high number of projects in varying stages of the project lifecycle.
+The NSW Government is investing AUD$6.7b over four years to deliver more than 190 new and upgraded schools to support communities across NSW.
+In addition, a record AUD$1.3b is being spent on school maintenance over five years.
+As part of this program, School Infrastructure NSW (SINSW) delivered a number of schools at the start of the 2020 school year, which involved the planning and delivery of a range of community engagement initiatives to support back-to-school activities.
+At the time, SINSW was also managing a high number of projects in varying stages of the project lifecycle.

-From November 2019, TSA’s communication and engagement experts joined the School Infrastructure Community Engagement team on secondment as part of a new leadership structure.
-Together with other senior managers, TSA’s people manage a large team of community engagement professionals of varying levels of skill and experience to successfully overcome engagement and project challenges.
+From November 2019, TSA’s communication and engagement experts joined the SINSW community engagement team on secondment, as part of a new leadership structure.
+Together with other senior managers, TSA managed a large team of community engagement professionals, to successfully overcome engagement and project challenges.

-While TSA’s community engagement function at SINSW initially centred on supporting the delivery of school projects, this focus has since expanded to also include the provision of communication and engagement support to SINSW maintenance projects across the state’s 2,200 schools and the development of an engagement framework and approach for the early phases of SINSW projects.
+TSA’s community engagement function at SINSW initially centred on supporting the delivery of school projects, but has now expanded.
+It will also support SINSW maintenance projects across the state’s 2,200 schools as well as the development of an engagement framework and approach for the early phases of SINSW projects.
 TSA’s role encompasses:

 - Communications and engagement activities to support the project lifecycle.